Kameron Simmonds: Club career

 In February 2024, Simmonds joined Richmond Ivy ahead of their inaugural USL W League season.

+Simmons joined the NWSL's Utah Royals as a non-roster invitee in the 2026 preseason.
+On 5 February 2026, the Royals announced that they had signed Simmonds to her first professional contract, a two-year deal.

 International career

 In the under-20 national team, Simmonds competed at the 2022 CONCACAF Women's U-20 Championship with the Jamaican U-20 team.
 She scored two goals at the tournament, watched by her family.

 When she made her senior debut on 3 September 2022, in a 0–1 friendly loss to South Korea, she became the third generation of her family to represent Jamaica in senior international football after her father, Greg, and grandfather, Patrick.

 Simmonds then competed at the 2023 Cup of Nations, where her team finished in fourth place.
 On 23 June 2023, she was included in the final Jamaica squad for the 2023 FIFA Women's World Cup.
 She made her World Cup debut in the second group game, coming on for Kayla McKenna in a 1–0 victory over Panama.